 When you think about travel to Europe, visits to France, Spain, Italy, and the Netherlands are probably high on your bucket list of destinations.
 Indeed there is plenty to see and do there but you may end up standing in long queues at the most popular attractions.
-Paris, Barcelona, Rome, and Amsterdam attract throngs of tourists throughout the year and as a result, hotel and restaurants tend to be expensive and flights during holiday season are booked well in advance.
+Paris, Barcelona, Rome, and Amsterdam attract throngs of tourists throughout the year and as a result, hotel and restaurants tend to be expensive and flights during the holiday season are booked well in advance.

 Although you could certainly take the holiday of your dreams if you won the American Mega Millions lottery, you can enjoy a wonderful vacation in less popular European destinations.
-Although these countries may be off the beaten path they will surprise you with their untouched natural beauty, colourful traditions and culture, picturesque villages, and tasty local cuisine.
+Although these countries may be off the beaten path they will surprise you with their untouched natural beauty, colorful traditions and culture, picturesque villages, and tasty local cuisine.

 This Adriatic country has more than 1,000 islands, most of them uninhabited, but Croatia’s real treasure sits at its southernmost tip.
 Known fondly as the Peal of the Adriatic, Dubrovnik has a stunning Old Town marked by architecture dating back to the Baroque and Renaissance periods.
-The best views of the town can been seen from atop the city walls.
-Huge cruise ships dock in the nearby harbour but despite the day trips offered to their passengers, it is easy to escape the crowds on Dubrovnik’s narrow streets.
+The best views of the town can be seen from atop the city walls.
+Huge cruise ships dock in the nearby harbor but despite the day trips offered to their passengers, it is easy to escape the crowds on Dubrovnik’s narrow streets.

 There’s plenty of natural beauty to explore in the Durmitor National Park and the nearby Black Lake.
-Skiing is a main attraction in the winter months especially around the small town of Žabljak.
+Skiing is the main attraction in the winter months especially around the small town of Žabljak.
 The Tara River Canyon is the deepest canyon in Europe.
-You don’t have to be a white water rafting enthusiast to enjoy its scenic beauty.
+You don’t have to be a whitewater rafting enthusiast to enjoy its scenic beauty.

 It’s hard to imagine that this small Atlantic island could be part of Europe because it is full of other-worldly landscapes.
 While visits start in Reykjavik, the capital, the best sites are in the countryside where you will discover geothermal springs, glaciers, and active volcanoes.
 The most beautiful scenes in Iceland, however, are in the sky.
 The Northern Lights create spectacular green skyscapes from September to mid-April.
 To fully enjoy the heavenly experience make sure to drive to some remote area far from the lights of Reykjavík.

-Bulgaria is an underrated destination which is a surprise, because visiting is quite affordable.
+Bulgaria is an underrated destination which is a surprise because visiting is quite affordable.
 Travelers usually arrive in Sofia, the capital, but the country’s main attractions are in the countryside.
 The mountains attract hikers in summer and skiers in winter.